Zool: Reception

 receiving scores of 97%, 96%, 95% from Amiga Computing, Amiga Action and Amiga Format respectively.
-Electronic Gaming Monthly claimed, "Zool sports great graphics, but ends up with a case of Super Trolland's disease: your character moves much too fast and with little control!"
+Electronic Gaming Monthly claimed that Zool sports great graphics, but the character moves too fast with little control.
 GamePro gave a positive review of the Game Gear version, praising its "great graphics and sound abound", as well as its "crisp" gameplay.
-Power Unlimited gave the Game Boy version 80% writing: "Even on the Game Boy the game is fast, but it doesn't add anything new to the well-known platforming genre."
-The same magazine gave the Sega Genesis version a score of 81% commenting: "Quite fun to play, with some pumping action here and there, but little new is offered."
+Power Unlimited gave the Game Boy version a score of 80% and the Sega Genesis version a score of 81%.
+The magazine was generally positive to the game, despite noting that the game did not add anything new in the platforming genre.

 Retrospectively, Virgin Media included Zool on their list of top ten video game ninja heroes.
 In 2011, Wirtualna Polska ranked it as the 22nd best game for the Amiga, noting its "absurdly" high difficulty.

 Legacy

-Two young adult novels based on the games, entitled Cool Zool and Zool Rules, were released in February 1995.
+Two children's novels based on the games, entitled Cool Zool and Zool Rules, were released in February 1995.
 They were written by Stan Nicholls and Ian Edginton and published by Boxtree.
 The Game Maker's Companion (APress, 2010), a book on hobbyist game development, contains step-by-step instructions on how to remake the original Zool game using GameMaker Studio.

-Zool Redimensioned was announced and released in August 2021.
-It was developed by Sumo Digital Academy and published by publisher Secret Mode on the Steam platform.
-The game was based on the Mega Drive version, which was included as a bonus.
-Due to legal reasons, the Chupa Chups brand and logo that have been heavily featured in the Zool series as part of their sponsorship, featured in the opening title and the first level "Sweet World" have been removed due to the brand no longer being associated with the series.
+A remastered version of the console version of Zool, titled Zool Redimensioned, was developed by Sumo Digital Academy and published by publisher Secret Mode for Windows, PlayStation 4 and Xbox One on August 18, 2021.
+The remake features modes for both modern and classic-style difficulty, challenges for each level, and a multiplayer party mode, as well as an emulated version of the Genesis version of the game.
+For legal reasons, references to the original game's Chupa Chups sponsorship have been removed.